bakerccm/CRREL-resources/TACC_Frontera_Intro_for_CRREL_Soil_Micro.md

 Frontera can also be used with [Globus](https://portal.tacc.utexas.edu/tutorials/globus), which might help if you are transferring datasets between Frontera and a sequencing center or another HPC cluster.

-Frontera interfaces with Google Cloud, Amazon Web Services and Microsft Azure.
+Frontera interfaces with Google Cloud, Amazon Web Services and Microsoft Azure.
 The [TACC user guide](https://frontera-portal.tacc.utexas.edu/user-guide/cloud/) provides detailed instructions on how these connections can be set up.

 ## Downloading files from the internet